taotriad/BabySomnia/Video_guide.md

 ## [1] VersuS Duology

 This is, as of writing, their most recent era.
-It's also by far the most lore heavy.
+It is also by far the most external lore heavy.
 The first part of the duology was released along with an Alternate Reality Game, the second part of the duology was launched along with a Dreamcatcher escape room.
-Especially the first part of the duology can be a bit jarring compared to what you've experienced so far, but when factoring in the lore (some of which is mentioned in the spoiler for OOTD) it all makes sense.
+Especially the first part of the duology can be a bit jarring compared to what you have experienced so far, but when factoring in the lore (some of which is mentioned in the spoiler for OOTD) it all makes sense.

 ### Music videos